Stochastic Gradient-Descent Calibration of Pyragas Delayed-Feedback Control for Chaos Suppression in the Sprott Circuit

-To test how well our model of the uncontrolled Sprott circuit matches reality, we compared the simulated capacitor voltage \( x_1(t) \) to the experimental data we collected using WebplotDigitizer.
-The simulation was again performed by numerically integrating the third-order nonlinear system without applying any feedback control, implying that \( u(t) = 0 \).

-As seen in Fig.~\ref{fig:sim_vs_exp_uncontrolled}, the simulated and experimental signals share several important features.
-Both signals are aperiodic (non-repeating), bounded in amplitude, and exhibit chaotic behavior.
-This confirms that our model correctly captures the general dynamics of the system.
-However, some key differences also appear; for example, the simulated waveform has lower peak amplitudes than the experimental one.
-Additionally, the timing of the peaks gradually rightward shifts, showing a phase drift between the two signals.
-These mismatches are expected in chaotic systems, where even very small changes in parameters or initial conditions can lead to very different outcomes over time.
-Such divergence is typical when modeling chaotic systems without any control variable.
-Even if the structure of the model is accurate, it may not reproduce the exact experimental waveform without applying a control strategy.
-To address this limitation, we introduce a delayed feedback control signal \( u(t) \) to stabilize an unstable periodic orbit embedded within the chaotic attractor, as discussed in Section I.
+To assess the fidelity of our uncontrolled Sprott circuit model, we compared the simulated capacitor voltage \( x_1(t) \) with the experimental data acquired via WebPlotDigitizer.
+The simulation was conducted by numerically integrating the third-order nonlinear system without feedback control, where \( u(t) = 0 \).
+As illustrated in figure~\ref{fig:sim_vs_exp_uncontrolled}, the simulated and experimental signals share several defining characteristics.
+Both exhibit aperiodic, amplitude-bounded behavior, affirming the presence of chaos and validating the model’s ability to capture the system’s general dynamics.
+However, notable discrepancies emerge: the simulated waveform displays lower peak amplitudes compared to the experimental data, and a gradual rightward phase drift is evident, indicating a temporal misalignment between the signals.
+Such mismatches are anticipated in chaotic systems, where even minute variations in parameters or initial conditions can precipitate divergent trajectories over time.
+This divergence is a natural consequence of modeling chaotic systems without control, suggesting that while the model’s structure is sound, achieving precise waveform replication necessitates the introduction of a control strategy.
+To address this, we incorporate a delayed feedback control signal \( u(t) \) to stabilize an unstable periodic orbit within the chaotic attractor, as outlined in Section I.